swayam25/Square-Bot/README.md

     - Make sure the bot is working as expected.

 - Code Formatting
-    - Run `ruff format` before committing your changes or use [`Ruff`](https://docs.astral.sh/ruff/editors) extension in your code editor.
+    - Run `ruff format` before committing your changes, or use [`Ruff`](https://docs.astral.sh/ruff/editors) extension in your code editor.
-    - Make sure to commit error free code.
+    - Ensure the bot is working as expected.
 Run `ruff check` to check for any errors.